 "Lovely," said Sakura.
 "I hope we don't all catch pubic lice and herpes."

-"Holy crap, no," said Sakura, biting back a laugh with difficulty.
+"Holy crap, no," interrupted Sakura, biting back a laugh with difficulty.
 "Anyway, we aren't getting off.
 Right?"

 "What do you mean by getting off?" asked Kisame into Sakura's hair.